 Todd Connor, a Navy veteran and the CEO of the Bunker Labs incubator for veteran-owned businesses, told Inc. in 2016 that today’s veterans have an incredibly difficult time finding investors.
 Most of them come from military families, so their social circle is primarily made up of other veterans.
 Todd said the only veterans with outside networks are high-ranking officers with connections to elite academies like West Point.

 What Can Veterans Do to Improve Eligibility for Business Loans?

 Many public and private programs provide business funding to veterans.
 They do not require high credit scores, several years in business, and vast bank balances.
 However, there are several measures business owners must take to access these programs.

-First on that list is becoming officially verified as a veteran-owned business.
+First on that list is becoming verified as a veteran-owned business.
 Luckily, the verification process is reportedly getting less complicated every year.
 Business owners must complete a pre-qualification stage before sending their applications.
-Also, each application is assigned a single point of contact, which prevents the VA from being inundated with phone calls asking for help.
+Each application is also assigned a single point of contact, which prevents the VA from being inundated with phone calls asking for help.
 Both measures ultimately lessen the time it takes to approve an application for verification.

 Lower Personal Debts

 Next, you’ll want to do everything you can to decrease the amount of personal debt you are currently carrying.
 Entrepreneurs who start their businesses are more likely to have high personal debt since they had to cover startup costs with personal finances.
 But if you’re carrying too much debt or have fallen behind on monthly payments, it will be challenging to access small business loans, regardless of where you apply.